ealtuna/big-data/analysis/vaex.md

-Using Topcat and Vaex to pre-process the CSV dataset.
+Using Topcat and Vaex to pre-process the CSV dataset (with Vaex you get the chance to load big data files for analysis, and in general you get execution times 10X plus faster than Pandas).

 ```